2011 Postgraduate Certificate in Learning and Teaching (Distinction), University of Glamorgan.

 Member of ECREA (European Communication Research and Education Association) and ECREA Television Studies Section.

-Rebecca was recently interviewed about her research into Post-object Fandom for a short film to be screened at the 2017 Annual No Boundaries Conference
+She was interviewed in 2017 about her research into Post-object Fandom for a short film screened at the 2017 Annual No Boundaries Conference

 She has also been interviewed for press by: